 * New York Rangers

-The only non-division winners to hoist the hardware since the new seeding scenario are New Jersey (5th seed in 1995, 4th seed in 2000), Pittsburgh (4th seed in 2009) and Los Angeles (8th seed in 2012).
+The only non-division winners to hoist the hardware since the new seeding scenario are New Jersey (5th seed in 1995, 4th seed in 2000), Pittsburgh (4th seed in 2009) and Los Angeles (8th seed in 2012, 6th seed in 2014).
 Interestingly, New Jersey and Pittsburgh both fell short as division champions in the Final (NJD 2001, PIT 2008), yet won as wildcards.

 The 2012 Stanley Cup Final represented the NHL's first all-cinderella matchup during this span with the 8th seeded Kings defeating the 6th seeded Devils, to become the first ever 8th seeded team to win a major North American professional sports championship.

 In short, unless you're the Devils, Penguins or unprecedented Kings, your best bet to sip from Lord Stanley's mug in the modern era rests with clinching your division (15 of 20 winners), leading your conference (7 of 20 winners) and taking the Presidents' Trophy (6 of 20 winners).
 That way, you'll have history on your side.

 Cinderella teams tell an inspiring story but statistics show that clubs seeded 6th through 8th rarely qualify for the Final (9 of 40, 22% chance to qualify) and almost never go home a winner (2/40, 5% chance to win).

 * See also NHL Playoff First Round Upsets.

 * See also Presidents' Winners & Defending Cup Champions.